 - Out of all Planned Parenthood surgical abortion facilities, 79% are located in or within walking distance of minority communities.

 - In New York City (the birthplace of birth control and the abortion capital of America), if you are a black baby in the womb, then you are more likely to be killed than born.
 More than 50% of African-American preborn babies are aborted in this city, and those abortions account for 42% of all NYC abortions.
-In NYC, if you are a black baby in the womb, then you are more likely to be killed than born.
-Click To Tweet

 - There were 285 African Americans killed in police-related incidents in America during 2015.
 However, more blacks are killed every day in America by abortion.

 Abortion is the leading cause of death among black Americans and the ultimate form of racism, yet it is rarely a part of the national conversation on racism.

 If we are to honestly and openly address racial injustice, then we must speak out against the abortion industry that is targeting our black and minority neighborhoods.
 While we are losing men and women to police brutality, the reality is that every day we are losing thousands of our children—our future—to an industry that from its earliest founding sought to “weed out the undesirables.”

 The staggering rate of abortion within the black community is difficult to digest and discuss.
 But we cannot legitimately advocate for social justice for African Americans while sweeping the reality of abortion under the rug.
 It must be brought to light.We can't legitimately advocate for social justice for African Americans while ignoring abortion.
 Click To Tweet